 OK, then what do I mean when I say I want to be more mindful?

 I mean that I want to be more aware of myself; of my surroundings; of my presence in the world.
 And I want to be more aware of the impact that I have on myself, my surroundings, and the world.

-It is not my intent to change my behaviours as a primary act, but it is my hope that by being more mindful, I will become more aware of my actions.
+It is not my intent to change my behaviours as a primary activity, but I hope that by being more mindful, I will become more aware of my actions.
 And that awareness is likely to prompt me to change some of my behaviours and actions.

 My reasoning for this resolution is that I am too quick to distract myself; I am unable to focus on something for more than a passing moment before my mind wanders.
 And I know exactly why I am like this: Widowhood did it to me!